groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 - All new components should go into the /components/ui folder in the format of: example-component.tsx unless otherwise specified
 - All new pages should go into the /app folder

+# Frontend Implementation Instructions

+## Piggy Bank Component

+The Piggy Bank feature is implemented in `components/piggy-bank.tsx`.
+It consists of the following key elements:

+- Main PiggyBank component
+- AddFundsModal component
+- WithdrawFundsModal component
+- TransactionsModal component

+### PiggyBank Component

+- Displays a grid of user balances
+- Manages state for user balances and transactions
+- Handles opening and closing of modals

+### AddFundsModal and WithdrawFundsModal

+- Allow users to add or withdraw funds from their piggy bank
+- Implement form validation for input amounts

+### TransactionsModal

+- Displays a list of transactions for a selected user

+## Architectural Changes

+- The Piggy Bank feature introduces a new pattern for managing modals and state within a single component.
+- We've implemented a mock database (`mockDb`) for development purposes, which should be replaced with actual API calls in production.

+## Component Structure